 Your estrogen and progesterone level becomes high during the first month of pregnancy, it is normal to go through a variety of emotions as your hormones are adjusting and your body is changing, this increase in estrogen and progesterone can affect your mood and make you more emotional or reactive than usual.

 Mood swings are common during pregnancy and may cause feelings of depression, anxiety, irritability, and euphoria.

-During the first month of pregnancy, women expand their blood volume by approximately 30-50% and this is accompanied by an increase in cardiac output which is normally caused by hormones, palpitation, and arrhythmias that are quite common in pregnancy.
+During the first month of pregnancy, women expand their blood volume by approximately 30-50% and this is caused by an increase in cardiac output.
+Thus change is usually caused by the increased circulating progesterone.

 9. Unusual Hunger Or Cravings

 At the early stage, your pregnant body is working hard to grow the baby hence the body will need 300 extra calories a day and most women find themselves craving foods they would normally not dream of eating while others simply feel hungry all day long.